JetBrains/Qodana/topics/inspection-profiles.md

 ### imports

+<link-summary>Configure the list of imported profiles relative to the project root.</link-summary>

 Configure the list of imported profiles relative to the project root.
 This feature is useful when you need to merge specific profile configurations and then adjust the result to meet your requirements, As an example, see the [](global-configuration.md#Merging+configurations) section.